Get Skills That Show You Can Keep Data Safe

-Gain progressive skills to protect crucial data from hackers and viruses with a Master of Science in Information Assurance offered online, on campus, or a blend of both at Regis University.
+Gain progressive skills to protect crucial data from hackers and viruses with an Information Assurance certification offered online, on campus, or a blend of both at Regis University.
 Your abilities will make a positive impact in an increasingly technology-focused world.

 Obtaining a master’s degree in addition to industry certifications puts you ahead of the competition.
 Employers value the unique expertise a master’s level education provides for protecting the confidentiality, security, integrity and availability of data whether it is in storage, processing, or transit.
 Choose from two specializations geared for specific career tracks in cybersecurity and IA policy management.
 Both curriculums prepare you with transformative expertise for long-term career success, helping you grow with the constant evolution of computer security and the risks that threaten it.